Blackberry Tequila Mojito (Easy Tequila Cocktail!)

 Blueberries and raspberries are the most eaten around here, with strawberries making an appearance when they’re at their peak in the summer (in fruit crisp bars for the kids as well as strawberry Moscow mules for the adults).

 But blackberries are a special treat in our house, for both the toddler and the adults.
 My daughter can gobble down a half carton in a single sitting (probably a whole carton if I don’t put them in blackberry muffins first).

 But I think I’ll save a few of these gems for something a little more sophisticated, like an easy tequila cocktail recipe.
 So parents, after all the berry-grubbin’ kids are in bed, raise a glass with this blackberry tequila mojito recipe (and maybe snack on some spicy potato chips, too).

 About this tequila mojito recipe:

-So, look out, COCKTAIL POLICE: I’m taking some liberties with the word “mojito” here (just like I take some liberties with my apple cider mule, too).
+So, look out, COCKTAIL POLICE: I’m taking some liberties with the word “mojito” here (just like I take some liberties with my apple cider mule and grapefruit mule, too).
 According to Wikipedia, an official mojito is a Cuban highball consisting of five ingredients: rum, sugar, lime juice, soda water, and mint.

 This easy tequila cocktail recipe is NOT an official, traditional mojito.
 Primarily because we’re not using rum at all.